milesj/interweave/docs/parser.md

 Furthermore, Interweave manages a whitelist of both HTML tags and attributes, further increasing security, and reducing the risk of XSS and vulnerabilities.

-## Tag Whitelist
+## Allowed Tags

-Interweave keeps a mapping of valid [HTML tags to parsing configurations][tagwl].
+Interweave keeps a mapping of renderable [HTML tags to parsing configurations][tagwl].
 These configurations handle the following rules and processes.

 - Defines the type of rule: allow or deny.